carolbonk/carolbonk/README.md

 - 🚀 Founder, Web Developer & UX Designer at <a href="https://www.cloudbrewers.com/">CloudBrewers</a>
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/carolaine-bonk/">send me a msg on LinkedIn</a> or <a href="https://www.carolbonk.com/">visit my portfolio!</a>
 - 🪐 Check my NFTs on <a href="https://www.opensea.io/bonkerxz"> openSea</a> or <a href="https://x.com/bonkerxz">follow me on X</a> - to check my NFTs posts.
-- - 🧸 Feel free to also connect with me here on github, I'll be happy to connect with you!
 - ⏳ Currently exploring everything AI.
 If you're part of the hugging face community, <a href="https://huggingface.co/CarolBonk">follow me</a> :)
+- 🧸 Feel free to also connect with me here on github, I'll be happy to!